abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 log.trace("A TRACE Message");
 log.debug("A DEBUG Message");
-log.info("An INFO Message");		// enabled by default log.warn("A WARN Message");
+log.info("An INFO Message");		// base level by default; all above this will be enabled log.warn("A WARN Message");
 log.error("An ERROR Message");